-90th Percentile: Out of every 10 homes sampled, 9 were at or below this level.
+90th %ile: Out of every 10 homes sampled, 9 were at or below this level.
+This number is compared to the Action Level to determine lead and copper compliance.

-AL (Action Level): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+AL (Action Level): The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.